lan0/phpspec-laravel/README.md

 # phpspec Laravel Extension

-This extension is from Ben Constable but I forked it because he wouldn't update it.
+This extension is from Ben Constable but I forked it because it was no longer maintained.

 > [phpspec](http://www.phpspec.net/) extension for testing [Laravel](http://laravel.com/)
   applications.